oktadev/okta-blog/_source/_posts/2022-04-25-ultimate-guide-elasticsearch-nodejs.md

 Here, the `addPost()` function creates a new post using the data from Faker.js and updates it both on the frontend and the backend.
 A similar process happens in `removePosts()`, which, given an array of post IDs, removes the related data on both ends.
 Finally, `search()` sends a query to the backend and selects the matching results in the table.

-To load the initial data on the component mount, you’ll have to use the `useEffect()` hook, which will fetch the posts and update the view accordingly:
+To load the initial data on the component mount, you'll have to use the `useEffect()` hook, which will fetch the posts and update the view accordingly:

 ```javascript
 // ...